 In order for the university to share PHI with a business associate, a Business Associate Agreement must be signed by both parties.

 |Scenario||Business Associate Agreement with Supplier|

 |Technical suppliers who have access to computer systems or databases containing PHI||Required|

 |Temporary agencies that place personnel in areas where they may have access to PHI||Required|

 |Lawyers, accountants, consultants (non-university employees)||Required|

 |A non-covered entity with access to PHI (e.g. orthotics manufacturer)||Not required if the entity is also a healthcare provider|

 |Suppliers who only have incidental access usually are not considered business associates (e.g., copy repair technicians)||Not required|

-Suppliers uncertain of their status as a business associate should contact the procurement agent handling their current contract.
+Suppliers uncertain of their status as a business associate should contact the Procurement Services agent handling their current contract.
 Contact information for the procurement teams is available in Contacts.